LoRa Basics Modem and LoRa Edge documentation

 Scenario - LoRa Basics™ Almanac Update¶

-The LR1110 is able to reduce GNSS scanning time by taking into account coarse orbital parameters for different GNSS constellations (the almanac parameters).
-In conjunction with a coarse time and position estimate, the LR1110 uses this information to optimize the search for, and acquisition of, GNSS signals.
-Over time, the true satellite positions diverge from the stored almanac parameters.
-This means that those parameters need to be updated regularly.
+The LR1110 chip is able to reduce GNSS scanning time by taking into account coarse orbital parameters for different GNSS constellations (the almanac).
+In conjunction with a coarse time and position estimate, the LR1110 chip uses this information to optimize the search for, and acquisition of, GNSS signals.
+Over time, the true satellite positions diverge from those stored in the almanac, as a result the almanac has to be updated regularly.

 To enable this function, add the field

-set_dm_info_field() command.
-The almanac will then be kept up-to-date by the LoRa Cloud Device & Application Services, without further action from the device application.
+The almanac will then be kept up-to-date by the Modem & Geolocation Services, without further action from the device application.

 Use the following sample code to activate automatic almanac updates on the device:

-Adjust the DM frame interval to trigger almanac updates:
+Adjust the modem management frame interval to trigger almanac updates:

-A value representing the almanac state is embedded in the DM frame every time it is sent by the modem.
-The LoRa Cloud Device & Application Services can then determine whether the device’s almanac data needs to be updated.
-If it does, the LoRa Cloud Device & Application Services create a downlink with updated almanac data to be sent to the modem.
+A value representing the almanac state is embedded in the modem management frame every time it is sent by the modem.
+The Modem & Geolocation Services can then determine whether the device’s almanac needs to be updated.
+If it does, the Modem & Geolocation Services creates a downlink with updated almanac data to be sent to the modem.

-The most effective way to keep the almanac up-to-date from a data volume perspective is to send the GNSS almanac status (via the DM frame) every two or three days.
+The most effective way to keep the almanac up-to-date from a data volume perspective is to send the almanac status (via the modem management frame) every two or three days.

 LoRa Basics Modem and LoRa Edge documentation